 Given that the writings of the Bible — most notably, the four gospels — are in agreement with regard to the basic facts, there is sound reason to believe that the Bible is internally consistent.
 The slight differences in certain details presented in the four gospels are probably attributable to the individual perspectives of those who wrote those manuscripts and/or to the Holy Spirit’s leading them to emphasize somewhat distinctive points.

-Although a person may initially conclude that there are some discrepancies or inconsistencies in the Bible that do not seem to be reconcilable, based upon that person’s current knowledge and understanding, that person may subsequently be able to reconcile those apparent discrepancies.
-Many such discrepancies may be resolved after further personal meditation, Bible study, and reading publications by Bible scholars who provide plausible explanations regarding such matters.
+Although a person may initially conclude that there are some discrepancies or inconsistencies in the Bible that do not seem to be reconcilable, that person should be able to reconcile those apparent discrepancies.
+Many such discrepancies may be resolved after objective Bible study and reading publications by Bible scholars who provide plausible explanations regarding such matters.

 Nathan Busenitz, an author of numerous articles and books, states on page 87 of his book entitled Reasons We Believe,

 The Bible claims to be a true document that comes from God Himself.
 But if this is the case, the Bible must be reliable not only when speaking of past or present events, but also when predicting the future.
 This is an important point, since “a staggering 27 percent of the Bible deals with predictions about the future” [according to J. Barton Payne, an Old Testament professor who produced the Encyclopedia of Bible Prophecy].

 On page 90 of the same book, Busenitz notes,

 Among books that claim to come from God, the Bible stands alone – not only because it contains so many predictions, but because those predictions repeatedly come true.
 “Nowhere is the uniqueness of the Bible more evident than in the supernatural nature of its prophecies” [according to Robert L. Saucy, on page 43 of Understanding Christian Theology].